 POLI8023.
 Selected topics in public management (6 credits)

 This course examines selected topics that address the key issues in the theory and practice of public management.
 It will be offered from time to time as resources permit.
-Assessment: 100% coursework

 POLI8029.
 Non-profit management (6 credits)